authelia/authelia/docs/content/configuration/session/introduction.md

 ---

 __Authelia__ relies on session cookies to authorize user access to various protected websites.
-This section configures the session cookie behaviour and the domains which Authelia can service authorization requests for.
+This section configures the session cookie behavior and the domains which Authelia can service authorization requests for.

 ## Configuration